Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - When: A dedicated 1-minute scheduler runs in `server.py` and calls `app.news.check_and_send_news_reminders()`.
   - The function filters the due window to high‑impact items only (per the upstream API impact, not AI).
 - How it avoids duplicates: Each `NewsAnalysis` item has a boolean `reminder_sent`.
 Once sent, the item is flagged and the cache is persisted to disk, preventing repeats across restarts.
-- Template: Minimal, mobile-friendly HTML wrapped with the unified green header (`FXLabs • News • <date/time>`) and a single common disclaimer footer.
+- Template: Minimal, mobile-friendly HTML wrapped with the unified green header (`FXLabs Prime • News • <date/time>`) and a single common disclaimer footer.
   - Branding: We avoid pure black in emails.
 Any `black`, `#000`/`#000000` is replaced with the brand `#19235d`.
 Dark grays like `#111827`, `#333333`, and `#1a1a1a` are kept for readability and visual hierarchy.
   - Fields: `event_title`, `event_time_local` (IST by default), `impact`, `previous`, `forecast`, `expected` (shown as `-` pre-release), `bias` (from AI effect → Bullish/Bearish/Neutral).
 - Logging: Uses human-readable logs via `app/alert_logging.py` with events: